CosmWasm/wasmd/SECURITY.md

 Please report any security issues via email to security@confio.gmbh.

-You will receive a response from us within 48 hours.
+You will receive a response from us within 2 working days.
 If the issue is confirmed, we will release a patch as soon as possible depending on complexity but historically within a few days.

 Please avoid opening public issues on GitHub that contain information about a potential security vulnerability as this makes it difficult to reduce the impact and harm of valid security issues.